 Bigoli have been made and eaten in Veneto since the time of the Venetian Republic.
 Legend has it that in 1604 a pasta maker from Padua, called Bartolomio Veronese but nicknamed ‘Abundance’ because of his size, applied to the city council for a patent for a machine he had invented which made long pasta.
 This machine was made of wood and cylindrical in shape.
 It allowed the dough, which was inserted from above, to be compressed using a lever and a piston and then passed through a perforated filter.
-The result was a long pasta similar to Neapolitan spaghetti, but much larger (2 to 2.5 mm in diameter) and quite coarse on the surface.
+The result was a long pasta similar to Neapolitan spaghetti, but much larger (3 to 4 mm in diameter) and quite coarse on the surface.

 There are a number of different opinions on where the name ‘Bigoli’ comes from.
 Some say it derives from the local dialect word ‘bigat’, which means caterpillar or from the Latin ‘bombyx’ meaning bug.
 Others think that the word ‘bigoli’ refers to the curved rod with a hook at each end, which was carried on the shoulders and used to transport buckets of water or milk urns.
 And there are other theories, of course!

-Almost all the cities in Veneto had and have ‘bigoli in sauce’ days, when bigoli are prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
-However, they are also traditionally served with turnip greens and sausage, swordfish and cherry tomatoes, gorgonzola cheese or with goose and porcini mushrooms, or just with the porcini.
+Almost all the cities in Veneto had and have ‘bigoli in sauce’ days, when this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
+However, it is also traditionally served with turnip greens and sausage, swordfish and cherry tomatoes, gorgonzola cheese or with goose and porcini mushrooms, or just with the porcini.
 Whichever bigoli dish you choose to try, if you haven’t eaten bigoli before, I guarantee you will love them!